Breathe Easier With Vivaer

 Vivaer Nasal Airway Remolding is one of the most exciting new office procedures for nasal obstruction.
 Vivaer is a non-invasive treatment used to reshape the nostril cartilages and open the nasal valve.
 Vivaer applies a radiofrequency energy through the skin inside the nose to gently heat and reshape the breathing cartilages without changing the outside appearance.
 The treatment takes about 20 minutes and is done with local anesthetic in the office.
 The best part is that there is no downtime!

 Clinical studies have shown 94% of patients responded to treatment and 88% of patients were overall satisfied with the treatment.
 Studies have shown patients have a significant decrease in symptoms for multiple years after the use of Vivaer.
 Dr Compton has seen such great results, that he had the treatment done himself!

 How do I know if I’m a candidate for Vivaer?

 The best way to determine if this simple in office procedure can help you, is to visit a board- certified ENT who performs Vivaer.
 This doctor will determine the cause of your nasal obstruction and the best course of action.
 If you use Breathe rite strips frequently, consider reshaping the cartilages to throw those strips away for good.

 How do I find a doctor who performs in office treatment for nasal obstruction such as Vivaer?

 You can talk with your primary care physician for a referral or search online for ENT doctors in your area.
 But remember, not all ENTs are offering this exciting new technology.
 Because Dr. Andrew Compton is an expert on the nasal airway, he was selected to offer this to his patients before it was available to other ENTs.
 He also offers many other surgical and in office solutions for your nasal problems in addition to Vivaer.
 Call and make an appointment today.
-He has an office in Troy as well as West Bloomfield.
+He has an office in Troy as well as Troy.